 - Calculate your annual Portuguese packaging volume from your order data and packaging BOMs

-- Apply for SPV membership once you have your SIRAPA number
+- Apply for SPV membership once you have your producer registration number

-- Submit your annual declaration by March 31 each year
+- Submit your SPV declaration by March 15 and your APA register declaration by March 31 each year (extended to April 30 for 2026)

-- Pay the SPV invoice within 30 days
+- Pay the SPV invoice by its due date

-If you are managing multiple EU country registrations simultaneously, Portugal and Spain share similar registration logic and the same annual deadline, which makes them practical to tackle together.
+If you are managing multiple EU country registrations simultaneously, Portugal and Spain share similar registration logic and clustered early-spring deadlines, which makes them practical to tackle together.
 From there, working through Italy (CONAI), Belgium (Fost Plus), and Austria (ARA) covers the main Southern and Central European markets.
 The multi-country EPR strategy guide covers how to run these registrations in parallel rather than sequentially.

 Tools like Pack Declare can automate the calculation of country-level packaging declarations from your order data, reducing the annual reporting work for each market to a review and submission step.